-Amit Shah to flag off Delhi-Katra Vande Bharat Express today: Know timings, fare and other details
+Amit Shah flags off Delhi-Katra Vande Bharat Express today: Know timings, fare and other details

-New Delhi, Oct 03: Home Minister Amit Shah will flag off Vande Bharat Express, which will prove a boon for pilgrims visiting the shrine of Vaishno Devi.
+New Delhi, Oct 03: Home Minister Amit Shah flagged off Vande Bharat Express, which will prove a boon for pilgrims visiting the shrine of Vaishno Devi.

 The high-speed train will bring down the travel time between Delhi and Katra to eight hours from the current 12 hours.